Everything you need to know about Test-Optional Admissions

-Rarely does a week pass without another well-known college or university making headlines by announcing that it will no longer require applicants to submit standardized test scores.
-This movement, known as going “test-optional,” actually began almost 50 years ago at Bowdoin College and has rapidly…
+Prior to the onset of the pandemic in March 2020, rarely did a single month pass without another well-known college or university making headlines by announcing that it would no longer require applicants to submit standardized test scores.
+COVID-19’s destruction and disruption acted as a powerful accelerant, taking this...

 New York Times cites research by College Transitions